-• Safe use of Internet including use of internet-based communication services, such as instant messaging and social networks,hgjhf
+Safe use of Internet including use of internet-based communication services, such as instant messaging and social networks.

 Safe use of school network, equipment and data storage; Safe use of digital images and digital technologies, such as mobile phones, tablets, digital cameras; Publication of pupil information/photographs and use of website; EBullying / Cyberbullying procedures; Their role in providing e-Safety education for pupils; Appendix three outlines detailed guidance to staff and the code of conduct relating to ICT.
 Staff are reminded / updated about e-Safety matters annually.
 Our e-Safety Policy has been written by the school, building on the Kent e-Safety Policy and government guidance.
 It has been agreed by senior management and approved by governors.
-The e-Safety Policy was revised by: 25.1.16 It was approved by the Governors on: Summer 2016.In January 2016 the LA ICT consultant supported us to review and update or E-Safety Policy and practice.
+This policy was approved by the Governors on: Summer 2016.
+In January 2016 the LA ICT consultant supported us to review and update our E-Safety Policy and practice.